 - Rottweiler-Jack Russell Terrier mix (Jackweiler)

 - Rottweiler-German Shepherd mix (German Rottie)

 - Rottweiler-Siberian Husky mix (Rottsky)

 - Rottweiler-Boxer mix (Boxweiler)

-Rottweilers are very smart, confident dogs who are easy to train and make excellent guard dogs.
+Rottweilers are smart (one of the smartest breeds, in fact), self-assured dogs who are easy to train.
 Bonding with your dog through lots of playtime and training can help your pet find their place in your “pack.”
 If you have the experience and energy to keep up with a Rottie’s training and exercise needs, this may be the breed for you.

 Expert input provided by veterinarian Ernie Ward, DVM, CVFT; certified dog trainer Mark Forrest Patrick; and Jill Kessler Miller, trainer, expert in dogs for legal lawsuits, and American Rottweiler Club member.